brucedkyle/architectures/docs/sustainability/inventory.md

 For more information about the solution details on this scenario, see [Inventory Optimisation - Loss and waste management](lossmanagement.md).

+### Inventory management &dash; Last mile delivery

+If the last mile promise to delivery is incorrect and a product arrives late, there’s a good chance that the customer will shop with a competitor next time.

+If last mile tracking information is incorrect, a product arrives late, is damaged, or is never delivered, there’s a good chance that the customer will shop with a competitor next time.

+For more information about the solution details on this scenario, see [Inventory management - Last mile delivery](./lastmiledelivery.md).

 ### Inventory Risk &dash; Product timeliness

 **Product timeliness** is having goods and products in the right place at the right time, packed correctly and in line with customer expectations.
 This risk is particular to seasonal goods, fast fashion, drugs, cosmetics, grocery and food supply industry.
 KPIs relevant to product timeliness include dead stock and inventory days on hand.